Fractured Magic: Chapter Fifteen

 “Get back to the bridge,” Roman said, his tone leaving no room for questions.

-Maebhe thought of something.
+Maebhe peered over the low brick wall, down to the water.
+Maybe the barracks weren’t the only way.
 “Drys, can you fly?
 How many can you carry?”

-Drys grimaced, but said, “Yes.
-With the state of my wings, though?
-Maybe one at a time.”
+Drys grimaced, but said, “Yes, but with the state of my wings, only one at a time.”

-“Take Ide down to the beach,” Maebhe said, pointing over the side of the bridge, “Then come back up for us.
-That way, Roman doesn’t have to beat them, only stall.
-Will that work?”
+“Take Ide down to the beach,” Maebhe said, pointing over the wall, “Then come back up for us.
+If you can carry all of us, Roman only has to stall, not beat them.”

-Drys’ grimace grew, looking at the four of them, but they only sighed.
-“I have to try.”
+Drys’ grimace grew, looking over the four of them, but they only sighed.
+“I will try.”
 With that, they scooped Ide into their arms and launched them both into the open air, the snap of their wings accompanied by the rushing wind and Ide’s screams.
-Kieran’s eyes widened, watching his fiance go, but he resisted the urge to run to the wall and watch for their landing, his gun still steadily trained on the guards.
+Kieran’s eyes widened, watching his fiance go, but he resisted the urge to run to the wall and watch, his gun still steadily trained on the guards.

 Then, the barracks-side door flew open, three people stepping out onto the bridge.
 One was the Enforcer from before, bloody and swollen but apparently spiteful enough to still be on his feet.
 His leg had been wrapped in a makeshift tourniquet, and he’d recovered his sword.
-The second was a towering dryad with long, vine-twined hair, the third a woman with vivid red hair and feather-textured skin.
+The second was a towering dryad, the third a woman with vivid red hair and feather-textured skin.
 Leading the group, she stopped abruptly, her eyes widening when she saw Roman.
 Though already pale, she seemed to go paler at the sight of him.

-After her meeting with Ivey, Maebhe recognized her as maranet.
+After spending time with Ivey, Maebhe recognized her as maranet.

 “You,” the woman breathed.
 “Impossible.”

-“If you say so, then let’s call me a figment of your imagination and let me pass,” Roman said with a cheeky grin.
-If he recognized her, he gave no indication.
+“If you think so, then let’s agree to call me a figment of your imagination and let me pass,” Roman said with a grin.
+She clearly knew him, but if he recognized her, he gave no indication.

 Trying to take advantage of the chaos, the guard on the prison-side raised his rifle, but Kieran fired a warning shot at his feet.
 “Drop the gun!”
 Kieran called.
 “Over the wall, or I shoot!”

-The guard didn’t hesitate to throw his rifle over the side, right after Roman’s Enforcer, but when Kieran sighed and lowered his own gun, the guard seized the opportunity.
-He threw himself through the door into the prison, narrowly missing Kieran’s second shot.
-There was no time for a third; the guard was gone, and it could only be to get reinforcements.
+The guard obediently threw his rifle over the side, right after Roman’s Enforcer, but when Kieran relaxed his arm, lowering the gun, he launched himself through the door into the prison, the heavy door slamming shut behind him before Kieran could get another shot off.
+He was gone, and it could only be to get reinforcements.
 Who knew how quickly they’d arrive.

 Kieran swore and took a step as if to follow, but Maebhe grabbed his arm.
 “Just wait for Drys!”

-The maranet woman chose that moment to spring into action: she drew the sword strapped to her back and surged forward, fast as lightning.
+On the other side of the bridge, the maranet woman sprang into action.
+She drew the sword strapped to her back and surged forward, fast as lightning.
 Roman raised his sword to meet her, but instead of charging him, she ducked past and headed for Maebhe instead.
 Only Roman’s speed saved Maebhe; he shifted his weight and launched himself at the woman, slamming her shoulder-first into the bridge wall, making her grunt and nearly drop her sword over the edge.
-Between one moment and the next, a knife appeared in her free hand, and Roman had to push away fast to avoid its blade.
+But between one moment and the next, a knife appeared in her free hand, and Roman had to push away fast to avoid its blade.

 He couldn’t dodge it entirely.
-He flung himself to the opposite wall, but he was grimacing when he hit it, the cream of his shirt rapidly turning vivid red.
+He flung himself to the opposite wall, but he was grimacing by the time he hit it, the cream of his shirt sleeve rapidly turning vivid red.
 The woman followed him, slashing viciously with her knife, a snarl on her face.
-Roman dodged and dodged, but when she brought it down in a clean arc toward his heart, he only had time to hold a hand up.
-It pierced through the palm of his hand to the other side, but the blade stopped there, only an inch from his chest.
-With a pained hiss, Roman used the grip to wrench the knife out of the woman’s hand, though the movement made his expression twist further.
+Roman dodged and dodged, but when she brought the blade down in a clean arc toward his heart, he only had time to hold a hand up.
+It pierced through his palm to the other side, but the sacrifice at least stopped the knife’s progress: it stuck, unable to progress, with the tip only an inch from his chest.
+With a pained hiss, Roman used the grip to wrench the knife out of the woman’s hand, though the jerky movement made his expression twist further.

 The woman retreated several steps, as if to give him time to recover.
-Maebhe thought it odd, but then the woman clicked her tongue, a disappointed sound.
+Maebhe thought it odd, but then she clicked her tongue in disappointment.
 “The last time we met, you didn’t fight back.
-Now you’re holding back this time, too.
+I see you’re holding back this time, too.
 Won’t you give it your all?”

 Roman smiled as he pulled the blade out of his hand.
 It wasn’t one of his cheerful, fake smiles; it was dark and twisted.
 “If I gave it my all, Bellona, you’d be dead in seconds.”